RankLLM: Weighted Ranking of LLMs by Quantifying Question Difficulty

 \textbf{Individual Model Rank Fluctuations Illustrate Local Reordering.} When examining displacements at the individual model level (window size 1, \autoref{fig:w1_rank_disp}), fluctuations are evident across the spectrum.
-For instance, the model ranked 2nd by accuracy is displaced by 1 position in RankLLM, the model ranked 9th by accuracy is displaced by 2 positions, and models ranked 21st, 26th, and 28th by accuracy are all displaced by 4 positions in their respective RankLLM rankings.
-This highlights that even when broader trends might align, RankLLM provides distinct local orderings based on its difficulty-aware assessment.
+For instance, the model ranked 2nd by accuracy is displaced by 1 position in EIP, the model ranked 9th by accuracy is displaced by 2 positions, and models ranked 21st, 26th, and 28th by accuracy are all displaced by 4 positions in their respective EIP rankings.
+This highlights that even when broader trends might align, EIP provides distinct local orderings based on its difficulty-aware assessment.

-These windowed analyses demonstrate that while RankLLM broadly agrees with accuracy at the very top of the performance spectrum, its differentiation based on question difficulty becomes more apparent and impactful in the middle and lower tiers of accuracy rankings.
+These windowed analyses demonstrate that while EIP broadly agrees with accuracy at the very top of the performance spectrum, its differentiation based on question difficulty becomes more apparent and impactful in the middle and lower tiers of accuracy rankings.
 This is where the ability to correctly answer challenging questions, or the failure to do so, most significantly revises a model's perceived competency compared to a simple count of correct answers.
-The maximum displacement of 4 rank positions underscores that RankLLM can lead to meaningfully different conclusions about relative model strengths, particularly for models with nuanced performance profiles across varying question difficulties.
+The maximum displacement of 4 rank positions underscores that EIP can lead to meaningfully different conclusions about relative model strengths, particularly for models with nuanced performance profiles across varying question difficulties.